 - During weeks 3-4 you can expand to subscribers who have opened/clicked in the past 60 days

 - During the first 6 weeks do NOT send to subscribers who have not opened or clicked in the past 90 days

 - If warming above 5 million subscribers, do not send more than double the previous volume after day 14

 Once you begin warming up your IPs you can expect some bulking and blocking to occur.
 It is key to stick with the plan.
 Below are details of what you can expect and actions to take.

 - Bulking at Yahoo, AOL, Gmail.
 Typically clears up after a few sends with solid positive metrics, but it can take time to get inbox delivery.
 The key is to keep sending to engaged subscribers.

-- Possible blocking by ISPs can occur if the list isn’t engaged enough.
-The key is to segment carfully and tighten up engagement Again the key is to keep sending.
+- Possible blocking by mailbox providers can occur if the list isn’t engaged enough.
+The key is to segment carefully and tighten up engagement Again the key is to keep sending.